aumthakkar/backstage-software-templates/README.md

 ```bash
 kubectl apply -f k8s-app.yaml -n backstage
 ```
-The k8s-app.yaml file is included in this repo and consists of k8s deployment, service and ingress objects that are needed to deploy this application.
+The k8s-app.yaml file is included in this repo and consists of k8s deployment, service and ingress objects that are needed to deploy the Backstage Infrastructure part of this application.

 The k8s deployment used for this app consists of a Backstage image built by the following Dockerfile: